La version française suit

-In my wrap up comments today at City Council, I likened Ottawa’s New Zoning By-law project to an action-adventure movie featuring a spaceship on a long, long journey back to Earth.
+City Council unanimously approved the New Zoning By-law for Ottawa today.
+In my wrap up comments at Council, I likened Ottawa’s New Zoning By-law project to an action-adventure movie featuring a spaceship on a long, long journey back to Earth.

 That journey started in 2019 with a kickoff meeting for the Official Plan, and today the ship entered the atmosphere and reached the surface.
 Along the way the vessel was pounded by asteroids and debris (including several unexpected rounds of provincial legislative changes) and was running low on fuel (planning staff working flat out over the last few months to wrap this up), with a few parts held together by duct tape (some last-minute amendments and fixes).
 And it took a large crew on the ship and in the control room (planners, residents, the building industry, and councillors) to bring it safely home.